Deep Creek Hot Springs, located in the foothills of the San Bernardino Mountains, is perhaps the best natural hot

 Most hikers take the shortest route to the hot springs and park at Bowen Ranch.
 From the parking area, the hike to the hot springs is about two miles.
 Keep in mind the trail downhill and the climb back out is almost all uphill.
 Bring plenty of water for the hike, you will need it.

 The Hot Springs at Deep Creek is located adjacent to the creek on the other side of the trail.
 You must wade through the creek to reach the natural hot springs.
-There are about five pools varying in size with the largest pool able to accommodate about 10 people.
+About five pools are varying in size with the largest pool able to accommodate about 10 people.

 The pool next to the creek is barely warm, perfect for a hot day, while the pools higher up in the rocks can be up to 105 degrees.

 The crowd at the pools is a mix of twenty-year-olds out for an adventure, hippie types, locals, and hikers.
 Some people bring their dogs but unless your four-legged friend is used to hiking leave him at home.

 In addition to the hot springs Deep Creek has several year-round swimming holes, one popular with cliff divers, but if you want to do some dipping there is only one place.

 Deep Creek Hot Springs is a beautiful place, with a year-round creek and natural hot springs.
 There is even a sandy beach area next to the creek.